AbbMarPin/Temp-sens/README.md

 ### Deployment

-To deploy the website, write the following in your console:
+To deploy the website, write the following command in your console:

 ```
 npm run serve